 Some students turn their heads away from the idea of extracurricular activities.
 To them, it’s a waste of time and energy.
 Why bother joining a sports team or an organization when there’s already too much to do?
 Surely getting excellent grades in college is already enough, right?

 Wrong, although that’s what most students would think.
 Joining extracurricular activities in college actually has a lot of rewards, from a better social circle to a higher chance of getting employed.

 Extracurricular activities widen your social circle

 Whether you join the sports team or an organization, you’ll be surrounded by like-minded people who have the same interests as you.
-By joining extracurricular activities, you can get to meet people whom you can form long-lasting connections with.
+By joining extracurricular activities, you can get to meet people with whom you can form long-lasting connections.
 Joining a group also tells a lot about your interpersonal skills.
 How you get along with people will matter greatly when you’re applying for jobs.

 Extracurricular activities can improve your professional skills

 When you’re part of a sports team, you’re not just there kicking a ball around for hours during practice.
 You’re actually gaining valuable skills in teamwork.
 Being part of the debate circle doesn’t just mean you’re eager to strike arguments.
 It implies that you’re confident when it comes to public speaking and that you can convince people.
 In sum, your extracurricular activities actually teach you important professional skills that you can use in various aspects of your life, especially at work.

 Extracurricular activities can train you to manage your time

 Even though joining extracurricular activities does add more things to your plate, it’s the best way to test your time management skills.
 Many students would find adding more commitments to an already-full schedule to be a completely insane idea, but it can train you for a more packed schedule in the future.
 Balancing multiple activities while maintaining excellent grades and meeting deadlines will force you to partition your time wisely.